Peer Support Helpline

 This feature was launched on October 19, 2020.

-Our Peer Support Line operates from Friday through Monday, 1:00 PM to 7:00 PM CT.
-Call in to process emotions, talk through resources, brainstorm ideas to assist a friend or loved one, or simply have a meaningful conversation.
-If our Peer Support Line is offline but you would still like to speak with someone, we recommend using the local and national hotlines listed on our Resources page.
+SQSH’s Peer Support Helpline operates from Friday through Monday, 1:00 PM to 7:00 PM CT.
+Call to process emotions, talk through resources, brainstorm ideas to assist a friend or loved one, or simply have a meaningful conversation.
+If our Peer Support Helpline is offline but you would still like to speak with someone, we recommend using the local and national hotlines listed on our Resources page.

 What are some situations in which you might call SQSH?
 What are some of the day-to-day struggles faced by queer St. Louisans?
 Watch this short film produced by community members to find out!